alvarorodriguez88/practice_Weather/README.md

 ### Used Technologies

 The programming language I used for my project was Java, which provides greater flexibility for the required task by allowing more comfortable handling of different classes and external information.
+Moreover, the tool I have used for version control is Git, and I have created a repository on GitHub.
+This has been helpful for me to refer back whenever needed to identify where I went wrong or when the issue started.
-The libraries I used in my project were obtained from "Maven Repository" (https://mvnrepository.com/repos/central),  and they are as follows:
+On the other hand, the libraries I used in my project were obtained from "Maven Repository" (https://mvnrepository.com/repos/central),  and they are as follows:

 - Jsoup
 		<dependency>